 Why discipline is important

-A recent article by TODAY Moms contributor Jillian Lauren, Why we don’t punish our son.
-Ever, received no shortage of attention.
-Author and mom of a 3-year-old boy, Lauren quickly points out that while she and her husband don’t resort to reward systems or time outs to modify their son’s behavior, they still establish limits and structure.
+Why We Don't Punish by TODAY Moms contributor Jillian Lauren, drew attention for its seemingly hands-off approach.
+Lauren quickly points out that while she and her husband don't resort to reward systems or time outs to modify their toddler's behavior, they still establish limits and structure."
 Lauren responds to tantrums and misbehaviors with respect and empathy rather than punishment, using these opportunities to connect with her son and determine the needs behind his behavior.

 In this manner, Lauren is disciplining her son by setting limits and turning misbehavior moments into teaching opportunities.
 While many parents might not agree with Lauren’s strategy and believe more defined consequences are necessary, positive parenting proponents insist discipline done in a compassionate, empathetic, and respectful way is far more effective than traditional punitive tactics.
 While punishment is something parents do to a child, discipline is a series of teaching moments involving an open and cooperative connection between parent and child.
 Dr. Glenn Latham, author of The Power of Positive Parenting, claims that a punishing approach to managing behavior doesn’t teach, but instead only widens the divide between parent and child.
 But effective discipline, he argues, teaches right from wrong, and helps children learn to get along with others.
 According to Latham, children who learn discipline and self-control are generally happier adults—more creative, more productive, more expressive, more secure, and better able to work well with others.